-Learning Ensemble is based on an extensive set of over 80 mental health “artefacts”.
-These artefacts are experiential learning objects – pieces of a puzzle that connect to create a deeper and more profound picture of an issue.
-Learning Ensemble’s artefacts speak to past injustices, current realities and future dreams.
-Educators and learners can explore Learning Ensemble artefacts in the following ways:
+Learning Ensemble is based on an extensive set of over 80 mental health “components”.
+These components are experiential learning objects – pieces of a puzzle that connect to create a deeper and more profound picture of an issue.
+Learning Ensemble’s components speak to past injustices, current realities and future dreams.
+Educators and learners can explore Learning Ensemble components in the following ways:

 - Module – by using the higher module-level Takeaways (Learning Objectives), Learning Lens, and Assessment exercises to ground learning in the broader module context.

 - Unit – browse specific relevant teaching units by exploring the right hand unit menu in each module.
-This links to the following unit-specific sections: Takeaways (Learning Objectives), Evaluating the Artefacts, Learning Lens, and Artefacts in Context.
-Artefact Evaluation Exercises offer options for collaborative, individual, guided learning, or graded assessment.
+This links to the following unit-specific sections: Takeaways (Learning Objectives), Evaluating the Components, Learning Lens, and Components in Context.
+Component Evaluation Exercises offer options for collaborative, individual, guided learning, or graded assessment.
 Learning Ensemble unit-level supports also include background content for situating student exercises, giving a short lecture, and student reading.